Concept Mastery Routine (SP)

 After our training session during our PLC meeting, we observed Ms. Hansen implement the concept mastery routine in her English class.
 Ms. Hansen did a great job following the cue-do-review sequence and keeping her class engaged.
 She taught her class how to use the concept mastery routine, and they will likely be able to use the routine again in the future successfully.
 We provided feedback to Ms. Hansen regarding her implementation in the classroom, as well as the concept diagram created by her class.
 Overall this training session was successful and we feel that students at our school will benefit from the use of new instructional strategies.

-lwalker82 Almost 7 years ago
+lwalker82 Over 7 years ago

 Instruction in Use of Concept Mastery Routine with Angela Blevins, Grade 5 Reading, Marion Elementary School